 Halloween is admittedly a kitschy holiday, but that’s no reason to throw sophistication out the window.
-By serving a classic cocktail with a slightly morbid name (like Corpse Reviver #2 or Blood and Sand), you can subtly allude to the spirit of the holiday without sacrificing taste.
+By serving a classic cocktail with a slightly morbid name (like Corpse Reviver #2 or Blood and Sand), you can subtly allude to the spirit of the holiday without sacrificing your usual style.

-Ingredients like blackberries or squid ink can also create a dark mood without venturing into cheesy territory (I’ll have no plastic spiders in my drink!).
-You can also bring seasonal flavor to your cup by using pumpkin; something as simple as a pumpkin bellini (pumpkin puree and champagne) is foolproof, or you can get more complex by making a pumpkin Old Fashioned with puree and maple syrup.
+Ingredients like blackberries or squid ink create a dark mood without venturing into cheesy territory.
+You can also bring seasonal flavor to your cup by using pumpkin; something as simple as a pumpkin bellini (pumpkin purée and champagne) is foolproof.
+Or you can get more complex by making a pumpkin old-fashioned with purée and maple syrup.
 Any double-strained cocktail can instantly be given a spooky-chic vibe with the smoke and fog effects of a couple of cubes of dry ice—just wait until it has fully evaporated before sipping.

 Excited to mix a drink yet?
 Read below for a few sophisticated Halloween cocktails that get our sip of approval.

 The Corpse Reviver #2 is a classic cocktail from legendary American barman Harry Craddock’s Savoy Cocktail Book, published in 1930 (and it’s a little more palatable than its predecessor, Corpse Reviver, which dates as far back as 1871).
 The drink includes dry gin, orange liqueur, Lillet Blanc, lemon juice, an absinthe rinse, and a brandied cherry garnish.
 In his famous book, Craddock wrote, “To be taken before 11 a.m., or whenever steam and energy are needed.”
 One or two are a surefire hangover cure, but “Four of these taken in swift succession will quickly unrevive the corpse again,” he warned.